SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 **CS pin**

-SPI_CS pin of V1.2 is default to **D9**.
-If you want to change it to **D10**.
+SPI_CS pin of V1.2 is connected to **D9** by default.
+If you want to change to **D10**, please follow below instructions.

-- Step1: Take a look at the back of the PCBA, you will find a pad named CS.
+- Step1: Take a look at the backside of the PCBA, you will find a pad named CS.

 ![](https://github.com/SeeedDocument/CAN_BUS_Shield/blob/master/image/hardware_overview_pins_setting.png?raw=true)

- - Step2: Cut the wire that connect pad9 and the middle pad
+ - Step2: Cut the wire between pad9 and the middle pad.

 ![](https://github.com/SeeedDocument/CAN_BUS_Shield/raw/master/image/cut%20this%20wire%20with%20box%20cutter.png)